GREEN MOUNTAIN BOXWOOD QUICK GUIDE

 Why choose a Green Mountain Boxwood Hedge?

-There are many different species and varieties of box hedges available on the market, but we and millions of others prefer Buxus Green Mountain Boxwood Hedge for some very specific reasons.
-Buxus x ‘Green Mountain’ (a hybrid) has been one of the most popular varieties in the US since its introduction in the 1970s.
+There are many different species and varieties of boxwood hedges available on the market, but we and millions of others prefer Buxus Green Mountain Boxwood Hedge for some very specific reasons.
+Buxus x ‘Green Mountain’ (a hybrid) has been among one of the most popular varieties of box hedges in the US since its introduction in the 1970s.
 It surpassed many of the standby varieties due to its wonderful appearance, hardiness, and low maintenance needs.
 The green mountain boxwood can grow in full sun to nearly full shade, and deer won’t touch it.
 It is versatile and tough, and we just can’t get enough of it.

 A Beautiful Specimen